instant CE certificate!

 Have you found, as I have, that early teen years can be used for educating a child about the causes of rape or incest within a family?
 I have found that this can be done by visiting support groups or victim advocate groups, continuing with counseling, or researching the topic in the library or on the Internet.
 Both children and teens can learn that rape is about anger and control of others, and that incest is about extreme family dysfunction.
 Both of these issues could be related to other forms of physical abuse, anger and control, lack of boundaries, or to an adult incapable of developing intimacy with other adults.

-Do you have an Albert or a Diana whose adopted child was conceived as the result of incest?
-Might he or she benefit from hearing this track?
-On this track, we have discussed Sharing About Rape and Incest.
+In this section, we have discussed Sharing About Rape and Incest.
 This has included the Early Years, Middle School Years and Beyond, The Word "Rape," and The "Tape Recorder" Technique.

 QUESTION 13